openmapeditor/openmapeditor/README.md

 # OpenMapEditor

 OpenMapEditor is a simple, powerful web-based editor for creating, viewing, and managing geographic data like paths and markers.
-Built with Leaflet.js, it supports interactive drawing, file import/export (GPX, KML, GeoJSON), routing, elevation profiles, custom styling, and Strava activity integration.
+Built with Leaflet.js, it supports interactive drawing, file import/export (GPX, KML, KMZ), routing, elevation profiles, custom styling, and Strava activity integration.

 ---

 ## Features

-- **Interactive Drawing:** Draw paths and place markers directly on the map.
+- **Organic Maps Compatibility:** Smoothly import and export KMZ backups while preserving all 16 of the Organic Maps colors for your paths and markers.
-- **File Support:** Import and export data in **GPX, KML, and KMZ** formats.
+- **Draw & Edit:** Easily draw new paths and place markers directly on the map, or edit existing items.
-- **Organic Maps Compatibility:** Import backup files from Organic Maps and export new backups that can be re-imported, making it a great tool for editing and managing your data.
+- **File Support:** Full support for importing and exporting GPX, KML, and KMZ files.
-- **Routing:** Generate routes for driving, biking, and walking.
+- **Performance Optimized:** To ensure a smooth experience, complex paths from imported files (GPX, KML, KMZ) are automatically simplified.
+This is enabled by default but can be disabled in the settings if you need to preserve every single point.
-- **Elevation Profiles:** Visualize the elevation of paths.
+- **Routing:** Generate routes for driving, biking, or walking.
+You can then save the generated route as an editable path.
-- **Custom Styling:** Change colors and styles of map features.
+- **Elevation Profiles:** Instantly visualize the elevation profile for any path.
 - **Strava Integration:** Connect your Strava account to view your activities on the map, download their original high-resolution GPX tracks, or duplicate them for editing.

 ---